drvinceknight/rsd/src/chs/01-command-line.md

 we type commands and lets us give precise (reproducible) commands to the computer.

-## Step 1: Identify and open your command line interface.
+## Identify and open your command line interface.

 First, it is important to note that this will now differ (but not substantially) depending on whether or not you're on a Windows machine: